The Payments Desk

 PaysafePTSD’s March memories ring true, but the lesson he’s drawing misses the point.
 Complaining about “regulatory theater” won’t rewire the regulator’s firmware overnight—those clerks in Vilnius aren’t improvising their own vacation schedules.
 They’re executing a policy calibrated for risks they’ve quantified, and your 5K withdrawal queue was just the symptom, not the cause.
 Meanwhile, BitPay’s flat-out ban after 1 May wasn’t fear of contagion; it was Mastercard’s way of announcing “we’ve already booked the regulatory write-down, so let’s sweep the floor clean before it soils our quarterly numbers.”
 The real pivot isn’t whether CoinGate survives its license limbo—it’s whether your treasury desk can stomach the rolling reserve cliffs that every EMI from Railsr to Swan to yours truly will raise once your GGR crosses 150K monthly.
 Show me a vendor deck where those numbers don’t spike at “enhanced scrutiny” and I’ll show you a slide deck that Photoshop forgot to age.

-With BitPay now blacklisting gambling transactions under MiCA, should EU operators still… fans
+With BitPay now blacklisting gambling transactions under MiCA, should EU operators still… roulette wheel

 Where's the proof?